-Then, all of the aspects described in \S~\ref{subsubsec:task-difficulty} will be derived based on $\mathcal{D}_{n+1}$.
-In this work, we design a large value range (e.g., from 1 to 100) for $\mathcal{D}_{n+1}$ and convert it to the scales of different aspects.
+Then, all of the dimensions in Section~\ref{subsubsec:task-difficulty} will be derived based on $\mathcal{D}_{n+1}$.
+In this work, we design a large value range (\textit{e.g.}, from 1 to 100) for $\mathcal{D}$ and convert it to the scales of different dimensions.
 For example, since the range of user persona is 0-2 (0 for expert, 1 for beginner, and 2 for novice), the derived user persona level will be $\lfloor\mathcal{D}_{n+1}\times0.02\rfloor$.
 In this way, the user persona will be expert for difficulty from 1 to 49, beginner for difficulty from 50 to 99, and novice for difficulty 100.

 Since the difficulty works for every task in a batch, the batch may converge to a specific pattern of tasks, which hurts the diversity during training.
 For example, a detailed system prompt is always paired with an expert user.
-To this end, we apply a soft design of curriculum, which does not always follow the current difficulty strictly.
+To this end, we apply a soft design of curriculum as an implementation trick, which does not always follow the current difficulty strictly.
 To be specific, for each task, there is a probability of $\epsilon$ to sample the tool number, the expected tool callings, the interaction turns, the user persona, and the query ambiguity randomly within the current difficulty.
 In this way, the task patterns can be more diverse.